Ares Panther Is A Proper 641-HP Tribute To The Pantera

 Ares Design drapes carbon fiber body panels over each donor Huracan.
 Though the Huracan is a few inches wider than the original Pantera, its wheelbase is only 12 centimeters longer, which gives the modern Panther similar proportions to the classic.
 Most of the body maintains its original shape, however, modern flair like forged 20-inch (front) and 21-inch (rear) wheels and LED running lights accompany the classic looks.
 One major retro cue carries over: pop-up headlights, now with LED beams.

 Power comes from Lamborghini's 5.2-liter V10 engine.
-It might cost more than a Ford V8, but its free-flowing power makes it worth every penny.
+It might cost more to maintain than a Ford V8, but its free-flowing power makes it worth every penny.
 The high-revving engine, in this application, produces up to 641 horsepower (477 kilowatts) and 442 pound-feet (599 Newton-meters) of torque thanks to a tuned ECU and a new exhaust system.
 That's 10 more horses than the standard Huracan.
 Top speed is a healthy 201 miles per hour (325 kilometers per hour)

 A Haldex all-wheel-drive system and a dual-clutch gearbox ensure those extra horses travel to all four wheels, and a set of Brembo six-piston carbon ceramic brakes guarantee ample stopping power.
 Even with this new all-wheel-drive system, though, the Ares is only three pounds heavier than the base Huracan; the Panther weighs 3,137 pounds (1,423 kilograms).